Caladium, Elephant Ear: Planting and Growing

 Our expert's word

-The Caladium is a plant that brings an undeniably tropical presence to any interior.
-But not only that… Indeed, and less commonly known, it is entirely possible to grow caladium tubers outdoors in the ground.
+The Caladium is a plant that brings an undeniably tropical presence to any indoor space.
+But not only that… Indeed, and this is less well known, it is perfectly possible to grow caladium tubers outdoors in the ground.
 However, in this case, either you treat caladiums as annuals, or you dig up the tubers before winter and store them in a dark, frost-free place.
-They can then be replanted the following spring.
+You can then replant them the following spring.

-In any case, few plants boast such stunning foliage.
-The large elephant-ear leaves of Caladium bicolor display magnificent colours depending on the cultivar: green streaked, punctate or maculate with white, cream, pink, and even red.
-The spathe-like flowering, so characteristic of the Araceae family, is admittedly unspectacular, but it is quickly forgiven given how the caladium delights us from spring to autumn.
+In any case, few plants boast such beautiful foliage.
+The large elephant ear leaves of Caladium bicolor take on stunning colours depending on the cultivar: green streaked, dotted or splashed with white, cream, pink and even red.
+The spathe-like flowering, so characteristic of the Araceae family, is admittedly not very spectacular, but we quickly forgive it given how enchanting the caladium is from spring to autumn.

 Not hardy, the caladium or Elephant Ear is a plant native to the tropical forests of South America.
-There, it grows on the forest edges and along riverbanks.
-As you may have guessed, the Caladium needs light but never direct sun: partial shade will suit it perfectly.
-Additionally, the soil must be rich, light, and above all, remain moist year-round.
-If you provide these conditions, your caladium will reward you with its stunning exotic foliage for almost the entire year.
+It grows there on the forest edges and along riverbanks.
+So you’ll have gathered that Caladium needs light, but never direct sunlight: dappled shade will suit it perfectly.
+Moreover, the soil must be rich, light and above all remain moist all year round.
+If you provide these conditions, your caladium will reward you with its superb exotic foliage for almost the entire year.

-Don’t hesitate to take the plunge: try growing caladium tubers at home, in pots or, as annuals, in your garden.
-I assure you, they are truly worth it!
+Don’t hesitate to take the plunge: try caladium tubers at home, in pots or, as annuals, in your garden.
+I assure you, they are well worth it!

-Caladiums – a tropical vibe at the heart of your garden!
+Caladiums – a tropical vibe at the end of your garden!

 Botany and description